 There’s more to deciding on a color palette for your wedding than just choosing a color or a set of colors.
 Couples who make the mistake of taking this aspect lightly often end up wondering why the look of their wedding didn’t quite turn out the way they planned.
 What some neglect to consider when deciding on a color palette is that a single color still comes in different shades.
 If you don’t plan for this properly, your color palette may look out of place.

 On the other hand, paying closer attention to the different shades in your color palette will allow you to create more visual depth and contrast.
 It is also important to see how the lighting in the venue reflects on the materials that are in the hues on your color palette.
+If you feel like the venue doesn’t have enough lighting or you want to create a warm romantic feel you could opt for a customized LED neon wedding sign, or you can use strings of fairy lights or LED candles to create a striking atmosphere.
 Take photos of the materials as well, using both flash and ambient lighting.
 If you are satisfied how your colors register to the eyes and the camera, then you are good to go.
 Otherwise, make adjustments or even switch things up if necessary.

 2. Complement With Your Floral Designs

 Your florals can turn your wedding from a simple to a breathtaking celebration.
 Think of your color palette as your canvas and your floral designs are a portion of your painting.
 Your choices of flowers and their arrangements should sit well and complement your canvas, rather than throw your visuals off.
 Ideally, your floral elements should be consistent with a particular theme or pattern, from the bouquets, centerpieces, corsages, boutonnieres and right down to the decorative petals.